marteleira/crowdsourced-beach-data-platform/README.md

 - [ ] Support more than one language (consider)
 - [ ] Admin panel for beach management and moderation (still deciding)
 - [ ] Expand to other Portuguese beaches (still deciding)
-- [ ] Some way to show which users are currently at each beach/ display on the map
 - [ ] Final legal pages (Terms of Service, Privacy Policy)
 - [ ] End-to-end tests